 Renting privately can allow for the opportunity to pick and choose exactly what sort of home we want, within budget.
-Unfortunately, it’s a luxury that’s not available to many PLHIV.
+Unfortunately, it’s a luxury that’s not available to many people living with HIV.
 It’s more about what properties become available that matches your basic requirements such as one or two bedroom, stairs or no stairs, bathroom modification and the housing allocation zone.

 While the Housing Department allows you to refuse the first offer even if they deem it reasonable, rejecting the second reasonable offer will mean you are removed from the housing register and you will need to re-apply for housing assistance.
 If you reject a second offer because you consider it to be unreasonable (for example, you have mobility issues and the offer is on the 5th floor with no lift access), you will be able to reject this offer with suitable evidence (such as a letter from your GP).
 In this case, this will not be counted as an offer.